+Independence matters

-Area Comments Independence matters Although the auditor's report affirms our independence, in certain situations, we discuss with those charged with governance circumstances of relationships (e.g., financial interests, business or family relationships, or nonaudit services provided or expected to be provided) that in our professional judgment may reasonably be thought to bear on independence and that we gave significant consideration to in reaching the conclusion that independence has not been impaired.
-We are not aware of any matters, that in our professional judgment, would impair our independence.
-Representations we are requesting from management We discuss with those charged with governance representations we are requesting from management.
-We will obtain from management a letter of representations related to the audit before we issue our opinion.
-Changes to the terms of the audit with no reasonable justification for the change None.
-We discuss with those charged with governance any changes to the terms of the audit engagement where there is no reasonable justification for the change and we are not permitted by management to continue the original audit.
+Although the auditor's report affirms our independence, in certain situations, we discuss with those charged with governance circumstances of relationships (e.g., financial interests, business or family relationships, or non-audit services provided or expected to be provided) that in our professional judgment may reasonably be thought to bear on independence and that we gave significant consideration to in reaching the conclusion that independence has not been impaired.

+We are not aware of any matters that in our professional judgment would impair our independence.